Advice on Writing for Children

 And then there’s the issue of proximity.
 Although things are changing slowly, London is still the hub of the UK children’s publishing industry.
 As a UK author living outside of London, my London-based agent is far more tuned in to the UK publishing scene than I could ever hope to be.
 As such she is aware of changes in the publishing industry and is always on the lookout for new opportunities to place my work.

-The only downside to having an agent is that they will charge a commission, a percentage (typically anything between 10 and 15%) of the income on the books that they have promoted.
+The only downside to having an agent is that they will charge a commission, a percentage (typically between 10 and 25%) of the income on the books that they have promoted.
 If you think that this sounds like a lot, bear in mind that some of the books your agent will promote may never get published, so they may never receive a commission for this work.

 Final Words